HatiEth/Flow-Unity3D/README.md

 ![Plugin Content](http://flowerpickinggiants.de/art/flower-fullsize.png)

 This is a small collection of Editor Extensions I wrote during my work with Unity.
+Mainly it makes you stick more to the keyboard when assembling scenes or navigating in Unity.

 Current Extensions:
 * QuickScene